 The thermostat location has an important effect on the operation of your boiler system.
 BE SURE TO FOLLOW THE INSTRUCTIONS INCLUDED WITH YOUR THERMOSTAT.

 Locate the thermostat about five feet above the floor on an inside wall.
-It may be mounted directly on the wall or on a vertically mounted outlet box.
-It should be sensing average room temperature, so avoid the following:
+It may be mounted directly on the wall or on a vertical mounted outlet box.
+It should be sensing average room temperature.
+Avoid the Following: